 Mustafa Acun was born in Nazilli in 1997.
 He graduated from the Boğaziçi University Department of History in 2021.
 He is currently a master’s student in History at the Sabancı University Faculty of Arts and Social Sciences.
 His main areas of interest are early modern Ottoman legal and religious thought and political philosophy.
 He has been a researcher at the OTTOLEGAL project since October 2021.

 Osman Baş is a specialist at the Manuscript Institution of Turkey and a PhD candidate in the Philosophy and Religious Studies program at Marmara University.
 His main research interests are legal and political philosophy and manuscript cultures.

 Şeyma Nur Temel

 Şeyma Nur Temel completed her undergraduate education at the Marmara University Faculty of Theology in 2014.
 In 2017, she graduated from the MA program at Istanbul Şehir University with her thesis titled “The Legitimacy of the Ottoman Dynasty in Müneccı̇mbaşı Ahmed Dede’s Camı̇u’d-Duvel.”
-She is currently a PhD student at the Sabancı University History Department.
+She is currently a PhD candidate at the Sabancı University History Department.
 She speaks Arabic and English, and her academic interests include Ottoman religious foundations, Ottoman historiography, and the formation and implementation of Ottoman law.
 She has worked as a researcher for the OTTOLEGAL project since July 2020.